Kalabo

-Kalabo is an urban centre in Kalabo District, in the Western Province of Zambia.
-The town is the headquarters of the district with the same name.
+Kalabo is an urban centre and the seat of Kalabo District, in the Western Province of Zambia.

+Geography

 Location

 The town is located on the plains west of the Zambezi River and the Barotse Floodplain, and approximately 58 km, by road east of the town of Sikongo, Zambia, close to the border with Angola.
 This is approximately 660 km, by road, west of Lusaka, Zambia's capital and largest city.

 The geographical coordinates of Kalabo are:14°59'28.0"S, 22°40'44.0"E (Latitude:-14.991111; Longitude:22.678889).
 Kalabo sits at an average elevation of 1019 m above mean sea level.

+Climate

+Kalabo has a fairly dry tropical savanna climate (Köppen: Aw), characterized by warm to hot temperatures and distinct wet and dry seasons.
+June and July are the coolest months, while October is the hottest month with average high temperatures exceeding 35 C. The wet season, from November to March, experiences significant rainfall, while the dry season, from May to October, is marked by a lack of precipitation.

 Overview

 It is situated on the bank of the Luanginga River across which a small pontoon ferry connects to a dirt track going north-west to the Angolan border.
 Kalabo is the base for the Liuwa Plain National Park which can be reached by off-road vehicles about 20 km, north of the pontoon.
 Zambia's Western Province was formerly known as Barotseland, and Liuwa Plain was the Barotse king's hunting grounds which Lewanika made into a game reserve in the 19th century.